BCMS University Unity in Diversity Series Brings About Discussion

 Stafford says beginning every conversation from a gospel-centered posture will allow the love of Christ to penetrate hearts and create actual change.
 We share the same blood.
 We must share the same Savior.
 Unity in Diversity is God’s heart.
 Unity must be our heart’s desire too.

-Photo: From left: Stephen Splawn (SCBC evangelist), Charlie Buitrago (Newspring Church worship leader), Nicole Gilmore (NGU Baptist Collegiate Ministry (BCM) Director Joshua Gilmore’s wife) and Alex Sands (Pastor at Kingdom Life Church and current SCBC president) served on a NGU BCM panel in sermon series on “University: Unity in Diversity.”
+Photo: From left: Stephen Splawn (SCBC evangelist), Charlie Buitrago (Newspring Church worship leader), Nicole Gilmore (Director of Community and Ministry Mobilization Joshua Gilmore’s wife) and Alex Sands (Pastor at Kingdom Life Church and current SCBC president) served on a NGU BCM panel in sermon series on “University: Unity in Diversity.”